microsoft/qsharp-language/Specifications/QIR/Quantum-IR-Specification.md

 into an appropriate computation that meets the computing model and capabilities of the target platform.

+## Profiles

+We know that many current targets will not support the full breadth of possible quantum programs that can be expressed in this representation.
+It is our intent to define a sequence of specification _profiles_ that define coherent subsets of functionality that a specific target can support.
+We describe here two initial draft profiles.

+### Profile A: Basic Quantum Functionality

+The *Basic Quantum Functionality* profile defines a minimal subset of the QIR that includes quantum operations but explicitly rules out any decision making or "fast feedback" based on measurement results.

+In terms of the intermediate representation, this translates into the following restrictions:

+- Values of type `%Result` may be stored in memory, stored as part of a tuple or as an element of an array, or returned from an operation or function.
+No other actions may be performed with them.
+In particular, they may not be compared against other `%Result` values or converted into values of any other type.
+Note that this implies that control flow cannot be based on the result of a measurement.
+- Once a qubit is measured, nothing further will be done with it other than releasing it.
+- No arithmetic or other calculations may be performed with classical values.
+Any such computations in the original source code are performed in the service before passing the QIR to the target and the results folded in as constants in the QIR.
+- The only LLVM primitives allowed are: `call`, `bitcast`, `getelementptr`, `load`, `store`, `ret`, and `extractvalue`.
+- The only QIR runtime functions allowed are: **TBD**.
+- LLVM functions will always be passed null pointers for the capture tuple.
+- The only classical value types allowed are `%Int`, `%Double`, `%Result`, `%Pauli`, and tuples of these values.
+- The argument tuple passed to an operation will be a tuple of the above types.
+- Outside of the argument tuple, values of types other than `%Result` will only appear as literals.

+### Profile B: Basic Measurement Feedback

+The *Basic Measurement Feedback* profile expands on the Basic Quantum Functionality profile to allow limited capabilities to control the execution of quantum operations based on prior measurement results.
+These capabilities correspond roughly to what are commonly known as "binary controlled gates".

+In terms of the intermediate representation, this translates into the following restrictions:

+- Comparison of `%Result` values is allowed, but only to compute the input to a conditional branch.
+- Boolean computations are not allowed.
+Boolean expressions on `%Result` comparisons must be represented by a sequence of simple comparisons and branches.
+Effectively, complex "if" clauses must be translated into embedded simple "if"s.
+- Any basic blocks whose execution depends on the result of a `%Result` comparison may only include calls to quantum operations, comparisons of `%Result`s, and branches.
+In particular, classical arithmetic and other purely classical operations may not be performed inside of such a basic block.
+- Basic blocks that depend on the result of a `%Result` comparison may not form a cycle (loop).
+- No arithmetic or other calculations may be performed with classical values.
+Any such computations in the original source code are performed in the service before passing the QIR to the target and the results folded in as constants in the QIR.
+- The only LLVM primitives allowed are: `call`, `bitcast`, `getelementptr`, `load`, `store`, `ret`, `extractvalue`, `icmp`, `alloca`, and `br`.
+- The only QIR runtime functions allowed are: **TBD**.
+- LLVM functions will always be passed a null pointer for the capture tuple.
+- LLVM functions may fill in the result tuple.
+If they do, the result tuple may only contain `%Result` values or tuples of `%Result` values.
+- The only classical value types allowed are `%Int`, `%Double`, `%Result`, `%Pauli`, `%Unit`, and tuples of these values.
+- The argument tuple passed to an operation will be a tuple of the above types.
+- Outside of the argument tuple, values of types other than `%Result` will only appear as literals.

 ## Executable Code Generation Considerations

 There are several areas where a code generator may want to significantly deviate